Marvell-switching/SONiC/doc/acl/policy_based_metering/ACL-Policy-Based-Metering.md

 By applying policers to ACL rules, SONiC can effectively control the flow of network traffic, ensuring fairness, optimizing bandwidth utilization, and preventing network congestion.

 Usage examples:
-- **Security**: Policy-Based Metering can be used to guard against network storms or DDoS attacks by limiting traffic volumes.
+- **Security**: Policy-Based Metering can be used to guard against **network storms or DDoS attacks** by limiting traffic rates.
-- **Quality of Service (QoS)**: It helps in prioritizing critical traffic (like VoIP or video streams) while limiting less important traffic (such as bulk data transfers).
+- **Quality of Service (QoS)**: It helps in prioritizing critical traffic (like VoIP or video streams) while limiting non-critical traffic (for example: backup services traffic).
 - **Data Center**: ensure fair bandwidth distribution.

 ---